konnektive/RedirectCart/README.md

 - `checkout_url` (mandatory) the URL where checkout will redirect the customer.
 Default is `'https://checkout.konnektivecrm.com'`.
 - `checkout_button_selector`: the query selector for the checkout button.
 Default is `'[type="submit"][name="checkout"]'`.
 Make sure it works for your theme.

-For example, you could initialize the Konnektive Cart in this way:
+For example, you could initialize the Redirect Cart in this way:

 ```liquid
 {%